 The values of our school underpin our ethos whereby enthusiastic pupils and staff strive for excellence in all aspects of school life.
 Parents are seen as key partners in ensuring pupils make progress and achieve their aspirational goals.
 We are passionate in creating a family atmosphere, valuing and respecting everyone in our community.
 All children have unlimited potential!
 If their all round development is nurtured in an environment of respect, love and celebration the outcome will be happy and high achieving pupils.

-At Farley we have adopted the Sainsbury's School Games Values as our own and are working as a school to encourage out staff and pupils to keep these in mind every day.
+We work as a whole school to encourage our staff and pupils to keep these in mind every day.
 By doing this we hope that our children will learn to appreciate each other and grow up to be kind, compassionate and responsible members of society.

 - Pupils should learn to be well organised, purposeful and persevering in their attitude to work.